MvMukesh/Spend_Analysis-ProposedSavingOptions/README.md

 I am not writing much about this project here, as this will be like reinventing the wheel.
 You can go through all the solution files which I have uploaded.
-We were a group of 3.
+We were a group of 3
+1. Butan Mangu --> Now a Data Analyst
+2. Rafel Pikula --> PHD in Mathematics now Entrepreneur
+3. Me --> Now Data Scientist

 ------
 ------